Celtics F Hayward: Latest injury ‘frustrating’

 BOSTON (AP)Boston Celtics forward Gordon Hayward said he considers it “relatively good news” that his latest injury is only expected to keep him out for six weeks, even though it struck just as he was returning to form from the broken leg that cost him almost a full season.

-“It’s a drop in the bucket, for sure,” Hayward said on Wednesday night before watching Boston’s game against the Washington Wizards from the bench in street clothes.
+“It’s a drop in the bucket, for sure,” Hayward said on Wednesday night before watching from the bench in street clothes as Boston beat the Wizards 140-133.
 “Just happy that it shouldn’t be that long.
 Obviously frustrated.
 It sucks watching and not being able to go out there and play, especially with the start that we’ve had.”

 Hayward broke his hand when he collided with LaMarcus Aldridge in Saturday night’s game against the San Antonio Spurs.
 The Boston forward had surgery Monday.